How Can a Person Fight a Traffic Ticket?

 2. Assessing Risks of Suspension, Insurance Increases, etc.;

 3. Reviewing the Available Evidence and Defence Strategies;

 4. Attending Pre-Trial Hearings; and

 5. Fighting the Charge at Trial.

-A Helpful Guide on How to Get Defend-It Legal Services Started In the Five Step Process of Fighting the Traffic Ticket Charges Against You
+Understanding How to Get Defend-it Legal Services Started In the Five Step Process of Fighting Your Traffic Ticket Charges

 Step One - Review the Ticket

 - To review the traffic ticket as a charging document (formally known as an Offence Notice or Summons); and